đ How to design an optimal GeoLift test

 Cooldown period: The cooldown period after the experiment is a time period where you are no longer spending extra in the channel, but you are still observing the test geographies because revenue/conversions are still coming in from the previous spend.
 Choosing a short cooldown period might cause you to miss conversions/revenue, while choosing a long time period will cause additional noise that makes it harder to estimate precise ROIs.

 Approximate $ for test (or to turn off): This is a starting point for how much money you would hope to spend on the test.
-Recast GeoLift will first take this spend amount and your efficiency expectations and try to find geographies for which this size of experiment produces a meaningful result.
+Recast will first take this spend amount and your efficiency expectations and try to find geographies for which this size of experiment produces a meaningful result.
 If it cannot find any, it will error and you may need to increase the size of this (or up your ROI expectations).
 Once it has found a set of geographies with good potential, step 3 will do additional simulations to refine the spend recommendation.

 Optionally, you can select certain geos to include or exclude in your test geo.
 If you leave this blank Recast will select the optimal test geo for you.
 This can be useful if, for example, you cannot increase the spend in certain geos or you want to exclude certain geographies because other changes happening in the geography may confound the experiment.
 Alternatively, you can use the Exclude Completely to ensure locations are not used in the design of your experiment at all.
+Clicking the clipboard icon by these inputs will paste your clipboard contents into the box.
+Please note, clipboard contents need to be separated by new line characters to be pasted correctly (like they are when copying from Excel).

 Number of test geos to consider: this allows you to place limitations on the number of geographies you test in.
-By default, Recast GeoLift allows between 2 and half the total geographies, but you can narrow this down.
+By default, GeoLift allows between 2 and half the total geographies, but you can narrow this down.
 The simulation engine will try different combinations of geos between whatever high and low numbers you put in

 Click âDetermine test marketsâ when you are ready.
-Recast GeoLift will analyze your data and provide options for various experiment configurations which you will be able to select from.
-Recast GeoLift ranks the experiment options in terms of the difference between the simulated lift and the lift estimated.
-If Recast GeoLift is unable to find test groups that result in low error and statistical significance, it will fail to generate the candidate test markets and instead recommend tweaking your settings.
+Recast will analyze your data and provide options for various experiment configurations which you will be able to select from.
+GeoLift ranks the experiment options in terms of the difference between the simulated lift and the lift estimated.
+If Recast is unable to find test groups that result in low error and statistical significance, it will fail to generate the candidate test markets and instead recommend tweaking your settings.
 Increasing the spend amount, lengthening the number of days, and increasing the number of test markets are all ways to increase the statistical power.

 Location shows the set of geographies that belong in the test group.